nashpitre/nashpitre.github.io/blog/_posts/mental health. make an impact. be thankful.md

+---
+layout: post
 Date: 4/10/19

-# Mental Health.
+title: Mental Health.
 Make An Impact.
 Be Thankful.
+---

 I want to update you on a few things that’s going on right now.
 You have an opportunity to join me on this current project that I’m wrapping up.